MastertheMesh

 targetRefsAgentgatewayBackend

 Backend-scoped, not gateway-scoped.
-The same agentgateway can exchange tokens for one backend and pass the original token to another — useful when only some downstreams require service-scoped audiences.
+The same agentgateway can exchange tokens for one backend and pass the original token to another, so only the downstreams that need service-scoped audiences pay the round-trip.

 runtime dependency

-This policy is the attachment point only — the STS itself must be enabled at install time via the Helm-level tokenExchange block (next example).
+This policy is the attachment point only.
+The exchange webserver must be enabled at install time with tokenExchange.enabled: true (next example).
 Without that, the policy parses but has nothing to call.

 tokenExchange: